Probiotics For Kids: Everything You Need To Know

 4. Managing irritable bowel syndrome.

 Kids with functional gastrointestinal disorders like irritable bowel syndrome may also benefit from probiotics, a review found.
 A meta-analysis of nine trials in children and adolescents found several probiotic strains that increase treatment success (which might also include cognitive behavioral therapy and hypnotherapy).
-The three strains or products with good success were Lactobacillus rhamnosus GG, Lactobacillus reuteri DSM 17938, and VSL#3 (a therapeutic probiotic that's been proved to help with conditions like ulcerative colitis, pouchitis, and irritable bowel syndrome in adults).
+The three strains or products with good success were Lactobacillus rhamnosus GG, Lactobacillus reuteri DSM 17938, and VSL#3 (a therapeutic probiotic that's been proven to help with conditions like ulcerative colitis, pouchitis, and irritable bowel syndrome in adults).

 The researchers also found that a mixture of Bifidobacterium infantis M-63, Bifidobacterium breve M-16V, and Bifidobacterium longum BB536 is associated with better control over abdominal pain in kids with IBS and a higher quality of life compared to placebo (because, hey, IBS can really put a damper on a kid's daily life).